Walking a Labyrinth to Celebrate Sacred Moments in Nature

 - Slowly walk the labyrinth.
 Meditative music with nature sounds in the background may help you stay present.

 - When you reach the center, pause to reflect on any "aha" moments you experienced on the path.
-Did you receive any insights on the spirit?
+Did you receive any insights or a new perspective?
 Did you feel the presence of a friendly spirit guide or teacher?

-- Stay a moment to reflect on your experience on the path on your way into the center.
-Feel the weight and texture of your memory treasure in your hands.
+- Stay a moment at the center to reflect on your experience walking on the path.
+Feel the weight and texture of your natural treasure in your hands.
 Does it have something to tell you?

 "All are nothing but flowers in a flowering universe."— Nakagawa Soen Roshi